NonameWiltom/memdocs/README.md

 ## Learn how to contribute

 Anyone who is interested can contribute to the topics.
 When you contribute, your work will go directly into the content set after being merged.
-It will then be published to [Microsoft Learn](https://learn.microsoft.com/) and you will be listed as a contributor at: <https://github.com/MicrosoftDocs/memdocs/graphs/contributors>.
+It will then be published to [Microsoft Learn](https://learn.microsoft.com/) and you will be listed as a contributor at: <[def]>.

 ### Quickly update an article using GitHub.com